If you have ever had to deal with fleas, you perhaps already know how annoying they can be to both humans and animals alike.

 Some natural flea control remedies that you may find very useful without exposing your cat or dog to chemical agents include some formulations with pyrethrin gotten from the head of a flower, a citrus derivative, or d-Limonene and diatomaceous earth.

-Small and almost invisible bloodsuckers that dish out really painful bites, fleas have been a plague on both humans and animals for several centuries.
+Small and almost invisible bloodsuckers that dish out painful bites and fleas have been a plague on both humans and animals for several centuries.

 Having a good knowledge of flea biology and a couple of tricks up your sleeve to kill every flea larvae in your surroundings will help you win the war.

-Fleas are everywhere on the planet, and they infest preys depending on what attracts them.
-While most species of insects would instead feed on animals, a bulk of them finds their way to human hosts depending on the magnitude of the infestation or in the absence of animal hosts.
+Fleas are everywhere, and they infest prey depending on what attracts them.
+While most species of insects would instead feed on animals, a bulk of them find their way to human hosts depending on the magnitude of the infestation or in the absence of animal hosts.

-There is an estimate of over 2,500 flea species in existence, including rat fleas, human fleas, poultry fleas, beaver flea, and even mouse flea.
+An estimate of over 2,500 flea species exist, including rat fleas, human fleas, poultry fleas, beaver fleas, and even mouse fleas.

-However, the majority of the ones you can find in American homes are the feline or cat fleas.
-On some rare occasions, you can also find dog fleas in American houses.
+However, most of the ones you can find in American homes are feline or cat fleas.
+You can also find dog fleas in American houses on some rare occasions.

 The difference between fleas and other bugs is how they have been able to cause devastating epidemics for centuries in different places around the globe.

-In the present day, the Oriental rat flea, which is a prevalent parasite of rats, has been identified as the most threatening to humans around the world.
+In the present day, the Oriental rat flea, a prevalent parasite of rats, has been identified as the most threatening to humans worldwide.

-The same way humans suffer from flea infestation, animals also have to deal with these tiny little creatures, and whenever there is an infestation, they can cause significant discomfort and pains to these animals.
+In the same way humans suffer from flea infestation, animals must deal with these tiny little creatures.
+Whenever there is an infestation, they can cause significant discomfort and pain to these animals.

-While ticks are more famous when it comes to their association with diseases, fleas are also capable of carrying some infectious bacteria that will not only affect animals but extend to humans.
+While ticks are more famous for their association with diseases, fleas can also carry some infectious bacteria that will affect animals and extend to humans.

-Some example of such conditions is the one called cat-scratch disease and the Mycoplasma haemofelis disease.
-Also, if you have a pet that is hypersensitive to flea bites, you may notice some development of irritation and persistent allergies.
+Some examples of such conditions are cat-scratch disease and Mycoplasma haemofelis disease.
+Also, if you have a pet that is hypersensitive to flea bites, you may notice some irritation and persistent allergies.

-The fantastic thing about this life cycle is how it contributes to the survival of most of these insect species especially since the lava and the adults have different Predators as they are also varied and also do not compete for the same kind of food source.
+The fantastic thing about this life cycle is how it contributes to the survival of most of these insect species, especially since the lava and the adults have different predators, as they are also varied and do not compete for the same kind of food source.

-For the adult female flea, she lays the eggs in a conducive environment and leaves them to hatch into larva within 3 to 4 days after they’re laid.
-Unlike the eggs of other parasites, flea eggs are not known to be sticky; that is why when they are laid on prey, they quickly fall off onto the ground.
+The adult female flea lays the eggs in a conducive environment and leaves them to hatch into larvae within 3 to 4 days after they’re laid.
+Unlike the eggs of other parasites, flea eggs are not known to be sticky, so they quickly fall off the ground when they are laid on prey.

-The eggs are white and usually shaped oval or round, and because of their size, you cannot see them with your naked eyes.
+The eggs are white and usually shaped oval or round; you cannot see them with your naked eyes because of their size.

-Like I earlier stated, there are several species of flea.
-Cats fleas have a total of three larval stages, none of which would feed or live on a host.
+As I stated earlier, there are several species of flea.
+Cats fleas have three larval stages, none of which would feed or live on a host.

-For this reason, it is best to look in, and around your pet’s bed for the larva.
-You can identify these by their tiny warm or grub-like appearance and they usually neither that have eyes no legs.
+For this reason, it is best to look in and around your pet’s bed for the larva.
+You can identify these by their tiny, warm, or grub-like appearance; they usually neither have eyes nor legs.

 While the flea larva can survive without food for a couple of weeks, the last larval stage usually doesn’t require any food before they molt in the non-feeding pupae stage.

-You can barely recognize pupae without a microscope because they are often encased in a sticky cocoon covered by dirt.
+Without a microscope, you can barely recognize pupae because they are often encased in a sticky cocoon covered by dirt.
 Cat flea usually develops into a full-grown flea adult in about one or two weeks.

-Adult fleas usually do not have wings and are just about 1/8 inches long, oval in shape, and reddish-brown in color.
+Adult fleas usually do not have wings and are about 1/8 inches long, oval, and reddish-brown.

-Once an adult flea comes out of its puparium, it usually has about seven days to get a blood meal unless they die.
-Once the new flea has its first Blood meal, it can survive for 200 days without food.
+Once an adult flea comes out of its puparium, it usually has about seven days to get a blood meal unless it dies.
+Once the new flea has its first Blood meal, it can survive 200 days without food.

-Fleas are considered to be very prolific, and one female flea can lay as many as 25 to 40 eggs daily and more than 2000 eggs in her entire life, which usually is between 21 to 28 days.
+Fleas are considered very prolific, and one female flea can lay as many as 25 to 40 eggs daily and more than 2000 eggs in her entire life, usually between 21 to 28 days.

-The adult female fleas are generally more prominent than the male fleas, and both do not have ears and a blind.
+The adult female fleas are generally more prominent than the male fleas, and both do not have ears and are blind.

 Killing flea larvae may not seem like much, but it goes a long way toward eliminating or reducing an active flea infestation in your home.

-You still must also make an effort to eradicate the adult fleas that create a typical swarm, often numbering in the hundreds of thousands.
+You must also try to eradicate the adult fleas that create a typical swarm, often numbering in the hundreds of thousands.

-You also have the chance of spreading a thin layer of human grade-E diatomaceous earth on the surface of carpets and allow it rest for 48 hours — keeping your animals away from the carpet — and then vacuum thoroughly.
+You also have the chance of spreading a thin layer of human-grade-E diatomaceous earth on the surface of carpets and allowing it to rest for 48 hours — keeping your animals away from the carpet — and then vacuuming thoroughly.

-Whenever you find out there is a flea infestation, make sure to toss your dog beds, pillows, towels, dog stuffed toys, and blankets into the washing machine on hot.
-And after that, into a hot dryer for a minimum of 20 minutes to dry out.
+Whenever you find a flea infestation, toss your dog beds, pillows, towels, dog-stuffed toys, and blankets into the washing machine on hot.
+Afterward, go into a hot dryer for at least 20 minutes to dry out.

-Make sure to machine wash everything as often as you can, in order to kill flea larva and control the free population in your environment.
-A steam cleaner is also an excellent tool in your Arsenal if you must control flea.
+Make sure to machine wash everything as often as possible to kill flea larvae and control the free population in your environment.
+A steam cleaner is also an excellent tool in your Arsenal if you must control fleas.

-Steam clean your upholstered furniture and your carpet at least once a month to get rid of fleas in all stages of their life cycle.
+Steam clean your upholstered furniture and your carpet at least once a month to eliminate fleas in all stages of their life cycle.

 In a nutshell, pupae, flea larvae, and eggs make up as much as 95 percent of the flea population in a most infested home, with just 5 percent adult fleas — which are the percentage feeding on your animals and perhaps nibbling on your ankles.